-I therefore added a tent and very basic camping equipment to my backpack so I could make walks which were out of the way of people.
+I therefore added a tent and very basic camping equipment to my backpack so I could make walks which were in unpopulated, out of the way places.

 I visited: Dublin, Warren Point, the Wicklow Mountains, Glendalough, Kinsale, Unionhall, Drumbeg Stones, St Bridget’s Shrine, Skibereen, Cork, Galway, Sligo, Murrisk, Westport, Rosslare and more.